dmazin/dmazin.github.io/_posts/2023-03-10-lab-something-weird-sysbench.md

 Now, let’s run 16 threads: `docker compose run sysbench --threads=1 oltp_read_write run`.

 Aha!
-The `%util` is  still100%, but we are now writing 59 MB per second, and the `wareq-sz` is 25.4 KB.
+The `%util` is  still 100%, but we are now writing 59 MB per second, and the `wareq-sz` is 25.4 KB.
 ```
 avg-cpu:  %user   %nice %system %iowait  %steal   %idle
           18.5%    0.0%   10.7%    8.9%    0.0%   62.0%